ErrantThinking/errantthinking.github.io/content/retro_sci-fi_uplifted_dinosaur_kingdom/index.md

 +++
-title = "Enlightened Retro Sci-Fi Uplifted Dinosaur Kingdom" date = 2025-07-31
+title = "Enlightened Retro Sci-Fi Uplifted Dinosaur Kingdom" date = 2025-07-31 description = "It's Christmas in July and I'm delivering a missing present to Fairdragoon from Secret Santicorn 2022.
+Prompt: Cities, politicians and/or ministries of the enlightened retro-sci-fi uplifted dinosaur kingdom for a political/intrigue style game"

+[extra]
+image = "tex_newly_awakened.jpg"

 [taxonomies]
 tags = ["Tabletop Roleplaying Games", "Secret Santicorn", "OSR", "Christmas in July"]